tinadinh/UFOs/README.md

 ![UFOs](https://user-images.githubusercontent.com/33900637/152670333-c8ec8563-8625-4e90-b042-76b2a644e265.png)

-You will notice that a "Filter Search" section has been added above the photo.
+In the above photo, you will notice there's a "Filter Search" section.
 The user will be able to enter date, location, and/or descriptive data to filter the data table see the results that match their criteria.
-You can filter by one or all of the search criteria such as:
+You can filter by one or more of the search criteria such as:
 - If you search by "City", you will see that the table updated to show the reported sightings that was recorded for that specific city.
 - If you add a shape, the table will update filtering further to only display the information containing that shape.
 - Or if you delete your previous entries and enter "State" and "Shape", the table will update using your new criteria.

-## Summary: In a summary statement, describe one drawback of this new design and two recommendations for further development.
+## Summary:
 #### Drawback:
 Unfortunately, the webpage's major drawback is that the search field is "case-sensitive".
 The table will not update if you do not enter exactly how the data is stored and does not allow for partial entries.
 This is an issue because it does not intuitively tell the user how the information should be entered other than the "default" example shown.
 This can impact the user experience because all of the searchable data is lowercase.
 For example, if a user were to enter "CA" to identify the UFO sightings in California, the filter search results are zero.
 Whereas, if they were to enter "ca" in lower case, there are plenty of results.